Great-Sun-Group/credex-core/README.md

 To set up your development environment, you'll need to configure the following environment variables:

 ### These have defaults and do not need to be configured in your environment

 1. PORT: Set this to 5000 for local development.
 2. NODE_ENV: Set this to 'development' for local development.
 3. DEPLOYMENT: Set this to 'dev' for development deployment.

 ### These secrets must be added to your environment

 4. NEO4J_LEDGER_SPACE_BOLT_URL, NEO4J_LEDGER_SPACE_USER, NEO4J_LEDGER_SPACE_PASS:

    - Sign up for a free Neo4j Aura account at https://neo4j.com/cloud/aura/
    - Create a new database instance for ledgerSpace
    - Use the provided connection details to fill in these variables

 5. NEO4J_SEARCH_SPACE_BOLT_URL, NEO4J_SEARCH_SPACE_USER, NEO4J_SEARCH_SPACE_PASS:

    - Create a second Neo4j Aura account using a different email address and create a new database instance for searchSpace

 6. OPEN_EXCHANGE_RATES_API:

    - Sign up for a free account at https://openexchangerates.org/
    - Go to your account dashboard and create and copy your API key

 7. JWT_SECRET: Create a strong, unique string to use as your secret

-8. WHATSAPP_BOT_ORIGIN: Create a strong, unique string to use as your secret
+8. WHATSAPP_BOT_API_KEY: Create a strong, unique string to use as your secret

 ## Available Scripts